apache/echarts-doc/en/option/partial/parallel.md

     ...
 ]
 ```
-In data, every line is a 『data item』, every row belongs to a『dimension』.（like every row of data above means：『date』,『AQI index』, 『PM2.5』, 『PM10』, 『carbon monoxide value』, 『nitrogen dioxide value』, 『sulfur dioxide value』）。
+In data, every line is a 『data item』, every row belongs to a『dimension』.（like every row of data above means: 『date』,『AQI index』, 『PM2.5』, 『PM10』, 『carbon monoxide value』, 『nitrogen dioxide value』, 『sulfur dioxide value』）.